Author: Editoral Team

 Other Vending Machine Applications

-• Vodka Vending Machine
+• The Cheeky Vodka Vending Machine of Melitopol

-Vodka Vending Machine
+The Cheeky Vodka Vending Machine of Melitopol

 in 2013, a cheeky entrepreneur in the Ukrainian city of Melitopol jerry-rigged a standard coffee vending machine into an illicit vodka shot dispenser right in the bustling town center—turning morning caffeine cravings into impromptu happy hours.
 Dubbed the “wonder machine” by locals, it became a short-lived symbol of Ukraine’s underground booze economy before tax authorities shut it down.
 Here’s the spirited story: